Samuel-Cavicchi/WalletFox/api-specification.md

   ### ***GET***
   **Summary:** Get all the wallets that the user is a member of

-  **Description:** Gets all the wallets as an array where the user has a member relation with the wallet id.
+  **Description:** Retrieves all the wallets  where that the authenticated user is a member of.

   **Parameters**